MicrosoftDocs/sql-docs/docs/master-data-services/user-and-group-permissions-functional-area-master-data-manager.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

   In the User and Group Permissions functional area, administrators can grant permission to functional areas, to attributes (on the Models tab), and to members (on the Hierarchy Members tab).
-Overlapping permissions are resolved to determine a user’s permission to each individual attribute value.
+Overlapping permissions are resolved to determine a user's permission to each individual attribute value.

  [Administrators &#40;Master Data Services&#41;](../master-data-services/administrators-master-data-services.md)